|Title||New Approaches to Presenting Medieval History and Literature|

 |Paper 1034-b||The Soundscapes of the York Mystery Plays: Sound Design Techniques Applied to Medieval Drama Studies

-Mariana Lopez, Department of Theatre, Film, Television & Interactive Media, University of York
+Mariana Lopez, School of Arts & Creative Technologies, University of York

 Index Terms: Computing in Medieval Studies; Music; Performance Arts - Drama; Technology

 |Paper 1034-c||The Modern 'Management Self': Lessons from the 'Otherness' of the Middle Ages